The Last Judgment (Bosch, Vienna)

-The Last Judgment is a triptych by Hieronymus Bosch, created after 1482.
+The Last Judgment is a triptych by the Early Netherlandish artist Hieronymus Bosch, created after 1482.

-The triptych currently resides at the Academy of Fine Arts in Vienna, Austria.
+The triptych is now in the Academy of Fine Arts in Vienna, Austria.
 The outside of the shutters panel are painted in grisaille on panel, while the inside shutters and the center panel are painted in oil.
 The left and right panels measure 167.7 x 60 cm and the center panel measures 164 x 127 cm.
 It is not to be confused with either a fragmented piece of art by Bosch under the same title (now at Munich), or another full painting by Bosch, possibly by a painter in his workshop.

 The left panel shows the Garden of Eden: at the top God is shown seated in Heaven, while the Rebel Angels are cast out of Heaven and transformed into insects.
 At the foot of the panel, God creates Eve from the rib of Adam.
 In the mid-ground Eve is tempted by the Serpent.
 Towards the center of the panel, Adam and Eve are chased by the Angel into the dark forest.
 In the central panel, Jesus judges the souls while surrounded by the Saints.
 The right panel shows a hellscape, where the wicked are punished.